pyOpenSci/software-peer-review/open-source-software-submissions/editor-in-chief-guide.md

 ---
 - [ ] [Initial onboarding survey was filled out ](https://forms.gle/F9mou7S3jhe8DMJ16)
 We appreciate each maintainer of the package filling out this survey individually. :raised_hands:
-Thank you authors in advance for sending 10 minutes to do this.
+Thank you authors in advance for setting aside five to ten minutes to do this.
 It truly helps our organization. :raised_hands:
 ---

 *******